For more information, contact Ross Langston

 Biological or Physical Sciences (DB, DP) (3 Credits)

-- Required for Physical Science and Pre-Computer Science
+- Required for Physical Science and Information and Communication Technology

 Natural Science Electives

 Required for Biological Science and Physical Science Concentrations.
-Natural Science Electives and required in addition to the required Concentration courses (not required for Engineering and Pre-Computer Science Concentrations).
+Natural Science Electives and required in addition to the required Concentration courses (not required for Engineering and Information and Communication Technology Concentrations).

 6 credits of transfer-level Natural Sciences courses (DB, DP, DY) and/or: